microprediction/microprediction/README.md

 # [TimeMachines](https://github.com/microprediction/timemachines) and some of my other packages

 The timemachines package provides autonomous time-series prediction algorithms in a simple functional form.
 They are benchmarked using a subset of the
 [microprediction streams](https://www.microprediction.org/browse_streams.html) and thus, [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) are published.
-I also maintain a few other repos required for the microprediction platform
+I also maintain a few other repos related to prediction.

 - [microconventions](https://github.com/microprediction/microconventions) - common to client and server may answer many of your questions.
 - [rediz](https://github.com/microprediction/rediz) - Server side code, for the brave.
 - The [precise](https://github.com/microprediction/precise) package for covariance estimation.
-- The - [HumpDay](https://github.com/microprediction/humpday) package serves derivative-free optimizers in canonical form, with [Elo ratings](https://microprediction.github.io/optimizer-elo-ratings/html_leaderboards/overall.html).
+- The [humpday](https://github.com/microprediction/humpday) package serves derivative-free optimizers in canonical form, with [Elo ratings](https://microprediction.github.io/optimizer-elo-ratings/html_leaderboards/overall.html).
-- The [MUID](https://github.com/microprediction/muid) package explained in this [video](https://vimeo.com/397352413)) and other rats and mice like [getjson](https://github.com/microprediction/getjson) and [momentum](https://github.com/microprediction/momentum).
+- The [muid](https://github.com/microprediction/muid) identifier package is explained in this [video](https://vimeo.com/397352413)).
+- Other rats and mice like [getjson](https://github.com/microprediction/getjson) and [momentum](https://github.com/microprediction/momentum).

 # [M6](https://github.com/microprediction/m6) related packages
 If you are chasing the $300,000 in M6 prizes... well I was going to provide more but they changed the rules so my stuff isn't so useful now.